Religious views of William Shakespeare: Atheism

 Shakespeare's Christianity is not universally accepted.
 William John Birch in 1848 suggested that Shakespeare could have been an atheist, based on his interpretation of sentiments expressed in the works.
-His theory was not accepted by other scholars, however, and his contemporary H. H. Furness dismissed it as a "rare tissue of perverted ingenuity".
-Some evidence used to support this thesis was suggested by a notorious forger of historical documents, John Payne Collier, who examined the records of St Saviour's, Southwark, and found that Shakespeare, alone among his fellow Globe actors, was not shown as a churchgoer.
-Joseph Pearce again offers the explanation of recusancy, rather than evidence of atheism.
+His theory was not accepted by other scholars and his contemporary H. H. Furness dismissed it as a "rare tissue of perverted ingenuity".
+Some evidence used to support this thesis, however, was suggested by John Payne Collier, a notorious forger of historical documents, who examined the records of St Saviour's, Southwark, and found that Shakespeare, alone among his fellow Globe actors, was not shown as a churchgoer.
+Joseph Pearce again explains this as evidence of recusancy, rather than evidence of atheism.
 Herbert Thurston, writing in the 1912 edition of the Catholic Encyclopedia, questioned not only Shakespeare's Catholicism, but pondered "whether Shakespeare was not infected with the atheism, which, as we know from the testimony of writers as opposite in spirit as Thomas Nashe and [Robert] Persons, was rampant in the more cultured society of the Elizabethan age."

 In a 1947 essay, George Orwell wrote that The morality of Shakespeare's later tragedies is not religious in the ordinary sense, and certainly is not Christian.
 Only two of them, Hamlet and Othello, are supposedly occurring inside the Christian era, and even in those, apart from the antics of the ghost in Hamlet, there is no indication of a ‘next world’ where everything is to be put right. ...We do not know a great deal about Shakespeare's religious beliefs, and from the evidence of his writings it would be difficult to prove that he had any.

 Russian Shakespeare scholar Vadim Nikolayev has stated "that Shakespeare put forward anti-church ideas and did not consider suicide to be a sin", that he "skillfully avoided conflicts with censorship".
 Nikolayev presented these theories in 2008, at an international conference; it caused intense discussion, though the majority of participants disagreed.